 - The planting of non-native species in State forest Wild and Natural Areas requires approval via a State forest Environmental Review (SFER). - Pennsylvania stock is preferred and cultivars should be avoided.
-Use Penn Nursery as the primary supplier of seedling stock when possible or a suitable alternative that uses regional genetic stock if particular species are unavailable from Penn Nursery. - Former plantations of exotic species (Norway spruce, red pine, etc.) may be replaced to the same species.
-Conversion of plantations to more natural, native stands is encouraged unless there is special historical significance to the plantation (e.g. CCC plantation of historical significance). - Newly planted seedlings need protection from deer browse damage in many forest districts.
-Consider fencing entire planting areas with woven-wire fencing or protecting individual trees with tree tubes.
+Use Penn Nursery as the primary supplier of seedling stock when possible or a suitable alternative that uses regional genetic stock if particular species are unavailable from Penn Nursery.
+As per the Bureau's Genetic Guidelines, any seedlings purchased outside Pennsylvania should come from the same USDA seed zone as the district where seedlings will be planted. - Former plantations of exotic species (Norway spruce, red pine, etc.) may be replaced to the same species.
+Conversion of plantations to more natural, native stands is encouraged unless there is special historical significance to the plantation (e.g. CCC plantation). - Newly planted seedlings need protection from deer browse damage in many forest districts.
+Consider fencing entire planting areas with woven-wire fencing or protecting individual trees with tree tubes or similar materials.